dcrubro/FTC-Driver-Hub/README.md

 It only uses native Swift code and no outside code/libraries, except for those provided by Apple themselves.

+## Project Status
+I'm currently working on making the initital connection work and being able to exchange packets reliably.

+## How to Build
+Due to security reasons, the source code is provided with minimal Xcode project files.
+This is to avoid leaking any potential private info and provisioning keys (since that would be really bad).

+I don't exactly know how to build the project from the cloned repo yet, but you'd probably need to remake the Xcode project from scratch (good luck).

+I'll update this at some point with actual build instructions.

 ## Misc.
 Info
-The XCode project is targeting iOS 17.6, although it should be able to run on older versions of iOS.
+The Xcode project is targeting iOS 17.6, although it should be able to run on older versions of iOS.

 Hopefully one day when I actually purchase a developer license for Apple, I can get this on the App Store.
 In the meantime, you can sideload it.